ExpressionEngine/ExpressionEngine-User-Guide/source/development/reference/tree_datastructure.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Breadth first iteration will visit the tree level-by-level.
 This requires
-a little more memory than other forms of iteration as iterator needs to
+a little more memory than other forms of iteration as the iterator needs to
 remember which nodes had children.

 ::